chuckyang123/tp/docs/DeveloperGuide.md

          Use case ends.

 * 2b.
-Attendance status is invalid (not Present or Absent or Excused).
+Attendance status is invalid (input is not present or absent or excused).

     * 2b1.
 AddressBook shows error: `Please enter present/absent/excused only`.

+         Use case ends.
+* 2c.
+Week is invalid (input is not between 2 and 13 or is not an integer.").

+    * 2c1.
+AddressBook shows error: `Invalid Week.
+Week should be between 2 and 13 and be a positive integer.`.

          Use case ends.